prefixcommons/biocontext/README.md

-The goal is to provide a modular set of [JSON-LD](http://json-ld.org/) contexts for mapping abbreviated names of biological objects onto URIs for use in semantic tool chains.
+The goal is to provide a modular set of [JSON-LD](http://json-ld.org/) contexts for mapping abbreviated names of biological objects onto URIs for use in semantic web tool chains.
 Here, "abbreviated name" usually means a [CURIE](https://en.wikipedia.org/wiki/CURIE) but optionally human-friendly symbolic names (e.g. `gene`) can also be used as abbrevations for complete URIs (although this is more dangerous).